Site icon Regpack

 A payment gateway is a secure element that connects your customer and their issuing bank to you and your acquiring bank.

-During the process, it encrypts sensitive card information, ensuring that the information is passed on securely.
+During the process, it encrypts sensitive card information, ensuring information is passed on securely.

 When choosing a gateway for your business, one of the crucial factors to consider is the implementation process.